containerbuildsystem/osbs-docs/docs/multiarch.rst

 data
   This is a dict whose keys and values should be stored in the ConfigMap.
-For `Metadata Fragment Storage`_ it is expected that the value will be a JSON string.
+For :ref:`Metadata Fragment Storage` it is expected that the value will be a JSON string.

 get_config_map